tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 SQL Server/常见问题/连接与网络_intl_en.md

 ### How do I access a TencentDB for SQL Server instance from a CVM instance under another Tencent Cloud root account?
 CVM and TencentDB for SQL Server instances under different Tencent Cloud accounts cannot interconnect over the private network.
 We recommend you migrate the TencentDB for SQL Server instance to the account of the CVM instance.
-If you need to keep the instances under different Tencent Cloud accounts, make sure that their are both in VPCs and create a [CCN](https://intl.cloud.tencent.com/document/product/1003/31985) instance between the two VPCs for interconnection.
+If you need to keep the instances under different Tencent Cloud accounts, make sure that their are both in VPCs and create a CCN instance as described in [Getting Started with the CCN](https://intl.cloud.tencent.com/document/product/1003/31985) between the two VPCs for interconnection.

 [](id:BTDYNWHT)
 ### How do I interconnect a CVM instance and a TencentDB for SQL Server instance in different regions under the same Tencent Cloud root account over the private network?
 CVM and TencentDB for SQL Server instances in the same AZ or different AZs in the same region can interconnect over the private network, while instances in different regions cannot.
-If you need to keep the instances in different regions, make sure that their are both in VPCs and create a [CCN](https://intl.cloud.tencent.com/document/product/1003/31985) instance between the two VPCs for interconnection.
+If you need to keep the instances in different regions, make sure that their are both in VPCs and create a CCN instance as described in [Getting Started with the CCN](https://intl.cloud.tencent.com/document/product/1003/31985) between the two VPCs for interconnection.

 ### How do I interconnect a CVM instance and a TencentDB for SQL Server instance in different VPCs in the same region under the same Tencent Cloud root account over the private network?
 CVM and TencentDB for SQL Server instances in different VPCs cannot interconnect over the private network.
 We recommend you migrate the TencentDB for SQL Server instance to the VPC of the CVM instance.
-If you need to keep the instances in different VPCs, create a [CCN](https://intl.cloud.tencent.com/document/product/1003/31985) instance between the two VPCs for interconnection.
+If you need to keep the instances in different VPCs, create a CCN instance as described in [Getting Started with the CCN](https://intl.cloud.tencent.com/document/product/1003/31985) between the two VPCs for interconnection.

 ### How do I interconnect a CVM instance and a TencentDB for SQL Server instance in different types of networks in the same region under the same Tencent Cloud root account over the private network?
 CVM and TencentDB for SQL Server instances in different types of networks cannot interconnect over the private network.
 We recommend you change the classic network of the CVM or TencentDB for SQL Server instance to VPC and ensure that the instances are in the same VPC for interconnection over the private network.